James E. Kamis

 The Plate Climatology Theory is built on the premise that there is a strong connection between geology and climate.
 The theory is intended to promote interaction between many branches of science primarily; geology, climatology, meteorology, biology, and oceanography.
 As such, it is not intended to debunk the Global Warming Theory, rather it is intended to offer a alternative theory that explains observed natural phenomenon.

 The basic tenants of the Plate Climatology are sound; however it is a working theory which like all theories will likely need modification.
-This is invited, because that is how science should operate, formulate a good theory and then put it many tests.
+This is invited, because that is how science should operate, formulate a good theory and then put it to many tests.

 The development and intent of this theory is in no way politically motivated.
 It is not an attempt to demean any particular political group, university, government agency or group of scientists.
 James does in fact believe that climate scientists have been “atmospherically” biased in their interpretation of many observed climate trends and climate related.
 He believes that the vast majority of these scientists are highly skilled and dedicated individuals.
 James does not subscribe to utilizing his Plate Climatology Theory as a political or personal weapon to demean others.
 They have the right to disagree with this theory.